dwkim78/UPSILoN-T/README.md

 ### Note

-To get the latest version of UPSILoN-T, you might want to visit [ETRI GitLab](https://etrioss.kr/ksb/upsilon-t) as follows:
+To get the latest version of UPSILoN-T, you might want to visit [ETRI GitLab](https://etrioss.kr/ksb/upsilon-t).

-- Register for the ETRI OSS GitLab repository, https://etrioss.kr/
+- Register for the ETRI OSS GitLab website, https://etrioss.kr/
-- Contact D.-W. Kim (dwk@etri.er.kr) or D. Yeo (yeody@etri.re.kr) for access permission.
+- Contact D.-W. Kim (dwk@etri.er.kr) for access permission.
 - Check if you can access to https://etrioss.kr/ksb/upsilon-t
     - Install the package as follows.

     ```shell script
     pip install git+https://etrioss.kr/ksb/upsilon-t
-    ```

-    - Or, you can download the package, extract, enter the folder, and install as follows:

-    ```shell script
-    python setup.py install
     ```

 ## Citation